seanjun21/seanjun-dev.to/blog-posts/from-a-chemist-to-a-programmer-my-story/from-a-chemist-to-a-programmer-my-story.md

 title: "From a Chemist to a Programmer  -  My Story"
 cover_image: "https://raw.githubusercontent.com/seanjun21/seanjun-dev.to/master/blog-posts/from-a-chemist-to-a-programmer-my-story/assets/chemistry-experiment.jpeg"
 description: "The story of how I turned my life around"
-tags: career, webdev
+tags: career, web-dev
 series:
 canonical_url:
 ---

-# October 2015
+## October 2015

 It was a really tough time for me.
 I had two degrees - B.S. in Biochemistry and M.S. in Biomaterial Science - but I wasn't doing well as a Chemist.
 My wage was barely 15/hr.
 I was demoted to a part-time position due to a financial crisis at the company.
 Later found out I was making roughly 16K.
 Most jobs I had prior to this was voluntary work (no-pay school research) as well.
 I guess that's when I thought, "well, this is it.
 I quit."